 Recently, I did a phone session for a dog and his human companion.

-He is a beautiful dog.
-He knew it by the way people responded to him at first sight.
+He knew he was beautiful by the way people responded to him at first sight.

 Some dogs, like humans, become stuck-up with feelings of superiority when seeing through our eyes how physically beautiful they are.